-Deferred revenue consists of payments received in advance of revenue recognition from subscription services.
+Deferred revenue consists of payments received in advance of revenue recognition from subscription, implementation and consulting services.
 The deferred revenue balance is influenced by several factors, including seasonality, the compounding effects of renewals, contract duration, and invoice frequency.
 Deferred revenue that will be recognized during the succeeding twelve-month period is recorded as deferred revenue, which is a current liability on the accompanying consolidated balance sheets.

-Revenue Recognition Policies for the three and six months ended June 30, 2021
+Revenue Recognition Policies for the three months ended September 30, 2020 and the three and nine months ended September 30, 2021